snu-csl/os-pa4/README.md

 Additionally, the skeleton code defines two variables, `nswapin` and `nswapout`, which count the number of swap-ins and swap-outs, respectively.
 These counters will be used in Part 2 to monitor swap activity.

-We introduce a new system call named `memstat()` (located in `./kernel/xswap.c`) that returns the values of these values, as shown below.
+We introduce a new system call named `memstat()` (located in `./kernel/xswap.c`) that returns the values of these variables, as shown below.
 Please complete the implementation of the `memstat()` system call.
 For Part 1, `nswapin` and `nswapout` can be left as zero.

 __SYNOPSYS__